 - 1. Utilize appropriate universal precautions at all times. - 2.
-Assist in the triage of patients. - 3.
-Perform a patient assessment, including: - a.
+Assist in the triage of patients.

+- 3. Perform a patient assessment, including: - a.
 Vital signs, pulse oximetry and glucose check - b.
 Obtain chief complaint and history of present illness. - c.
 Perform a physical exam. - d.
 Obtain medical history. - 4.
 Demonstrate proper airway management and oxygen therapy. - 5.
-Discuss and demonstrate proper IV therapy and technique, as well as blood draws.

-6. Discuss and demonstrate knowledge of medication prior to administration, including looking up the medication for the following: indications, contraindications, proper dosage, side effects, calculations of dosage and proper administration technique (SQ, IV, IM, SL, nebulized or ET).
-Only administer the medication under direct supervision of the Medical Director or RN.
+Discuss and demonstrate proper IV therapy and technique, as well as blood draws. - 6.
+Discuss and demonstrate knowledge of medication prior to administration, including looking up the medication for the following: indications, contraindications, proper dosage, side effects, calculations of dosage and proper administration technique (SQ, IV, IM, SL, nebulized or ET).
+Only administer the medication under direct supervision of the Medical Director or RN. - J. Psychiatric Emergency Room Student will be scheduled 8 contact hours.